 “When I was growing up, I really wanted to be a Boy Scout and I couldn’t because I was a girl,” said Beth Dow with the Scouts, BSA.
 “And I was really disappointed in that.
-I’m that my daughter–who’s 12–can do the things that I couldn’t do when I was her age.”
+My daughter–who’s 12–can now do the things that I couldn’t do when I was her age.”

 And now that girls are becoming a bigger part of the program, the ‘Cadets Xperience’ is taking on more kids than ever before.

 “Males or females, when you go to basic training, it’s basic training.
 It isn’t ‘basic training for males’ or ‘basic training for females.’
 It’s basic training,” said Blahnik.
 “And so if we can get as close to that experience as we can with the environment that they’re in, with the people that they’re serving with and training with, then we’re doing the right thing.”

 And the ladies are proud to be a part of it.

 “It’s just everybody’s experience,” said Dahl.
 “It’s not just boys.
 It’s not boy stuff.
 It’s everybody’s stuff.”